CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ![](img/graph-comp.PNG)

 There wasn't a significant improvement in performance from Naive to Work-Efficient implementations until an array size of 2^16.
 This could be due to fewer calls to kernels in the Naive implementation.
 However, the Work-Efficient implementation is faster as the array size increases due to less computations.
+Both of the GPU implementations start to plateau as the array size increases while the CPU implementation's time increases exponentially.
+However, with the array sizes I experimented with, the CPU implementation is always significantly faster than the Naive and Work-Efficient implementations.

 Array size: 2^8